survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Accessing the Development Server from Network

 It is possible to customize host and port settings through the environment in our setup (i.e., `export PORT=3000` on Unix or `SET PORT=3000` on Windows).
-If you want to access your server using another device within the same network, this can be useful.
 The default settings are enough on most platforms.

 To access your server, you’ll need to figure out the ip of your machine.
 On Unix, this can be achieved using `ifconfig | grep inet`.
 On Windows, `ipconfig` can be utilized.
 An npm package, such as [node-ip](https://www.npmjs.com/package/node-ip) may come in handy as well.
 Especially on Windows, you may need to set your `HOST` to match your ip to make it accessible.